On free boundary minimal submanifolds in geodesic balls in $\mathbb H^n$ and $\mathbb S^n_+$: Robin problem

 \section{Robin problem}

 Let $(\Sigma,g)$ be a compact Riemannian manifold with sufficiently smooth boundary $\partial\Sigma$.
 The \textit{Robin problem} is the following spectral problem

 The sign convention for the Laplacian is $\Delta_g=-\mydiv_g\circ\nabla^g$.
 We call the Robin problem with a fixed $\alpha\in\mathbb R$ the \textit{Steklov problem with frequency $\alpha$} and say that the corresponding $\sigma$ are Steklov eigenvalues with frequency $\alpha$ or simply \textit{$\alpha$-Steklov eigenvalues}.
-They satisfy (see for instance~\cite{lima2023eigenvalue}):
+If $\alpha$ is a real number, which does not belong to the spectrum of $\Delta_g$ with the Dirichlet boundary condition, then $\alpha$-Steklov eigenvalues satisfy (see for instance~\cite{girouard2022dirichlet,lima2023eigenvalue}):